markmoxon/elite-source-code-bbc-micro-disc/README.md

 52bac547   1024  52bac547   1024   Yes   WORDS.bin
 ```

-All the compiled binaries match the originals, so we know we are producing the same final game as the release version.
+All the compiled binaries match the originals, so we know we are producing the same final game as the Stairway to Hell variant.

 ### Log files

 During compilation, details of every step are output in a file called `compile.txt` in the `3-assembled-output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

-## Building different releases of the disc version of Elite
+## Building different variants of the disc version of Elite

-This repository contains the source code for two different releases of the disc version of Elite:
+This repository contains the source code for two different variants of the disc version of Elite:

-* The release from the Stairway to Hell archive
+* The variant from the Stairway to Hell archive

-* The game disc on Ian Bell's website
+* The variant from the game disc on Ian Bell's website

-By default the build process builds the Stairway to Hell release, but you can build a specified release using the `release=` build parameter.
+By default the build process builds the Stairway to Hell variant, but you can build a specified variant using the `variant=` build parameter.

-### Building the Stairway to Hell release
+### Building the Stairway to Hell variant

-You can add `release=sth` to produce the `elite-disc-sth.ssd` file containing the Stairway to Hell release, though that's the default value so it isn't necessary.
+You can add `variant=sth` to produce the `elite-disc-sth.ssd` file containing the Stairway to Hell variant, though that's the default value so it isn't necessary.

 The verification checksums for this version are shown above.

-### Building the Ian Bell disc release
+### Building the Ian Bell disc variant

-You can build the Ian Bell disc release by appending `release=ib-disc` to the `make` command, like this on Windows:
+You can build the Ian Bell disc variant by appending `variant=ib-disc` to the `make` command, like this on Windows:

 ```
-make.bat encrypt verify release=ib-disc
+make.bat encrypt verify variant=ib-disc
 ```

 or this on a Mac or Linux:

 ```
-make encrypt verify release=ib-disc
+make encrypt verify variant=ib-disc
 ```

-This will produce a file called `elite-disc-ib-disc.ssd` in the `5-compiled-game-discs` folder that contains the Ian Bell disc release.
+This will produce a file called `elite-disc-ib-disc.ssd` in the `5-compiled-game-discs` folder that contains the Ian Bell disc variant.

 The verification checksums for this version are as follows:

 ```
-Results for release: ib-disc
+Results for variant: ib-disc
 [--originals--]  [---output----]
 Checksum   Size  Checksum   Size  Match  Filename
 -----------------------------------------------------------